Getting started

 - Call

-MotiSig.initialize(...)once at launch (typically fromapplication(_:didFinishLaunchingWithOptions:)or your SwiftUI@mainapp entry). - When you know the signed-in user, call
+MotiSig.initialize(...)once at launch fromapplication(_:didFinishLaunchingWithOptions:)and passlaunchOptions(see below). - When you know the signed-in user, call

 MotiSig.shared.setUser(id:).
 That registers the user with the MotiSig API and, when an APNs device token is available, upserts the push subscription for that user. - Use